 You can fund this with cash, stock, or property, providing you a lifetime income stream and an immediate charitable tax deduction.
 When you die, your money in this irrevocable trust goes to your favorite charity.

 They aren’t perfect.
 Setting one up can be costly if you use a lawyer.
 Expect to pay well over $1,000.
 But keep in mind that as with a will, you don’t need an attorney, although it might not hurt to tap one just to be safe.

 You need to understand that a trust is a legal entity and can be taxed on the income it generates.

 The trustee is a fiduciary, meaning that he must act in the trust’s best interest.
-A trustee can also be a beneficiary, but a trust with precise instructions can prevent any abuses.
+A trustee can also be a beneficiary, but precise instructions can prevent any abuses.

 When You Need Both a Trust and a Will

 Trusts deal with money and property.
 Wills also deal with money and property, but they also deal with the kids.
 If you have minor children or dependents, you need to name a guardian who will raise them until they reach adulthood.
 You also need to name a conservator who will manage their inheritances.
 And you can only do that with a will, not a trust.

 That said, when it comes to estate planning, trusts are clearly superior to wills.
 It’s all about having the control to ensure — when you’re dead and gone — that your money lasts for generations.